Complaints about flooding and land drainage issues

 If you can consider my complaint what will the Ombudsman look for?

-We consider whether the council or other body has done something wrong in the way it went about dealing with a matter relating to flooding which has caused you problems.
+We consider whether the council or other body has done something wrong in the way it dealt with a matter about flooding which has caused you problems.
 Some of the faults we might find are that the council or other body:

 - failed to consult the Environment Agency when deciding on a major planning application